Kongnamul-bulgogi

 The dish has become increasingly popular in South Korea, especially among teenagers, due to its low price and appealing flavour.

 History

 Kongnamul-bulgogi restaurants thrived in Jeonju during the 1980s.
 The dish enjoyed a resurgence with the success of the Kongbul restaurant franchise, which opened in 2008.

-Preparation

-Pork, bean sprouts, onions, red peppers, scallions, and perilla leaves are needed as the main ingredients.
-Additionally, in order to make the sauce, gochujang (고추장, red pepper paste), Korean plum extract from Prunus mume (매실액), oyster sauce, and crushed garlic (다진마늘) are commonly used.
-A mixture of the sauce, bean sprouts, and cooked pork completes the dish.

 Variations

-The original Kongbul is a combination of the sauce, bean sprouts, and pork.
+The original dish is a combination of the sauce, bean sprouts, and pork.
 However, there are several variations to this recipe.
 For example, squid or chicken can be added, and the spicy sauce can be replaced by a sweet one.
-Additionally, rice cakes, boiled eggs, noodles, dumplings, ham, and cheese are options for any type of Kongbul.
+Additionally, rice cakes, boiled eggs, noodles, dumplings, ham, and cheese are options for any type of kongbul.